tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 - **How** (10 min)
     - Review the arrow-functions lab with the students

-## After Break lets set up the code Challeneges
+## After Break lets set up the code Challenges

 ## Third Hour